 Cascade East Transit

 Once in Bend there are plenty of car-free options, including Bend’s fixed-route public transportation bus service, Cascade East Transit.
-The nine-route system covers the city of Bend with extended service to Redmond, La Pine, Prineville, Madras and more.
+The eleven-route system covers the city of Bend with extended service to Redmond, La Pine, Prineville, Madras and more.
 Plan ahead and download the Transit App, which allows you to plan your route and see when the bus will arrive.
 In the winter, the app also alerts riders when a “snow schedule” is in effect, which can alter routes impacted by winter weather and snowy road conditions.

 Bike Sharing